sparkoo/boxitory/README.md

 # Boxitory

 is repository for Vagrant's Virtual Machine boxes, which can manage box versions and provides *Vagrant* compatible http interface.
+Boxes are stored on local filesystem.

+For more info how it works, how to configure, ...
+[See Wiki](https://github.com/sparkoo/boxitory/wiki/Configuration)

 ## Build & run